microsoft/genaiscript/docs/src/content/docs/blog/llm-agents.md

 ## prompt

-The 3rd argument is a string or a function to craft prompt instructions for the agent LLM call.
-The agent implementation already contains generic prompting to make the prompt behave like an agent, but you can add more to specify a role, tone, dos and don'ts.
+The third argument is a string or a function to craft prompt instructions for the agent LLM call.
+The agent implementation already contains generic prompting to make the prompt behave like an agent, but you can add more to specify a role, tone, and dos and don'ts.

 ```js wrap
 defAgent(